jviereck/GitHub-Requests/README.md

 Collection of feature/bugs/API and other requests developers think that could make GitHub better.

-# What is this NOT about

-- not about bashing agains GitHub
-- not about proposing something in the sense they **need** to implement this or I'm pissed

 # What is this about

 Improve GitHub, because we <3 GitHub.
 We want to make it better.
 But it's closed source :(.
 So the only thing we can do is: